madridcyber/blank-project/README.md

      - The product is created via `POST /market/products`.
      - The product list is automatically updated and cached per tenant.

-6. **Student: register and buy a product (Saga flow)**
+6. **Student: register and buy products (Saga flow)**

    - Log out and register a new **STUDENT** user (e.g. `student1`) with the same tenant (`engineering`).
    - Log in as this student.
    - Go to **Marketplace**:
      - You see the products created by the teacher (tenant-scoped).
+   - You now have two options:
-   - Click **Buy 1** on a product:
+     - **Quick buy**: click **Buy 1** on a product:
-     - SPA sends `POST /market/orders/checkout`.
+       - SPA sends `POST /market/orders/checkout` with a single item (`quantity: 1`).
        - Saga orchestrator in Marketplace:
          - Creates a `PENDING` order.
          - Calls Payment Service to authorise.
          - Decrements stock with pessimistic locking.
          - Marks order `CONFIRMED` and publishes `order.confirmed` event.
+     - **Cart checkout**: adjust quantities using the inputs next to each product, click **Add to cart** for multiple products, then click **Checkout cart**:
+       - SPA sends `POST /market/orders/checkout` with multiple items and quantities.
+       - The same Saga orchestrates payment, stock decrement, and compensation if any item is out of stock.
    - The UI displays a success message or appropriate error (e.g. insufficient stock or simulated payment failure).
    - Notification Service consumes the `order.confirmed` event and logs a `NotificationLog` entry.